 Those who feel it difficult to trek along with the bag packs can hire porters from Jomsom while it is ideal to carry loads on the mules up to Mustang since they are more economical.

-The easiest way to reach upper Mustang is taking a flight from Pokhara to Jomsom and begins the trek from there.
+The easiest way to reach the upper Mustang is taking a flight from Pokhara to Jomsom and begin the trek from there.
 It is one of the most thrilling flights with breathtaking views as it flies through the deepest George of the world.

-Trekking in Mustang is a feeling like being in the paradise; the pathways that lead up to Mustang are simply breathtaking.
-Furthermore, anyone will be mesmerized by seeing the magnificent view of many snow capped mountains of Nepal.
+Trekking in Mustang is a feeling like being in paradise; the pathways that lead up to Mustang are simply breathtaking.
+Furthermore, anyone will be mesmerized by seeing the magnificent view of many snow-capped mountains of Nepal.
 So go pack up your bags and discover the enchanting divine kingdom.